OpenChatAlytics/OpenChatAlyticsUI/README.md

 npm run start
 ```

 Then go to [localhost:3001](http://localhost:3001).
-Note that ChatAlyticsUI expects Chatalytics Web to be running on [localhost:8080](http://localhost:8080) by default.
+Note that OpenChatAlyticsUI expects OpenChatalytics Web to be running on [localhost:8080](http://localhost:8080) by default.

 ## Docker